An elderly female hand holds a mock United States government Medicare Health Insurance card.

 If you do not qualify for automatic enrollment, but wish to enroll, you may use your Initial Enrollment Period and begin your Medicare enrollment in Part A, B, or both with Social Security Administration.

-Initial Enrollment Period (IEP) for New Medicare Beneficiaries
+Initial Enrollment Period for New Medicare Beneficiaries

-Your Initial Enrollment Period for Medicare is a seven-month period that allows you to enroll in Medicare Part A and Medicare Part B. This enrollment period begins three months before your 65th birthday or three months before your 24th Social Security disability check, whichever comes first.
+Your Initial Enrollment Period (IEP) for Medicare is a seven-month period that allows you to enroll in Medicare Part A and Medicare Part B. This enrollment period begins three months before your 65th birthday or three months before your 24th Social Security disability check, whichever comes first.

 During your Initial Enrollment Period, you can enroll in both Part A or Part B of Original Medicare; you can enroll in just Part A and opt to delay Medicare Part B; or you can enroll in just Part B and not Part A because you have a Part A premium you do not wish to or cannot afford.
 For most, enrolling in Medicare Part A makes sense because for most it has a $0 monthly premium.
 However, if you have group health coverage due to your or your spouse’s active employment, it is not uncommon to delay Medicare Part B enrollment.